-One of the most common concerns people considering tooth replacement ask is whether dental implants are only for younger adults or if there’s an age at which it’s no longer worth pursuing them.
+One of the most common concerns people considering tooth replacement ask is whether dental implants are only for younger adults or if there’s an age at which they’re no longer worth pursuing.
 We believe that feeling confident and comfortable with your smile should never be limited by age.
 While age often enters the conversation, it’s important to understand that chronological age alone isn’t what determines your candidacy for dental implants.
-What matters much more are your overall health, jawbone condition, and oral environment.
+What matters much more is your overall health, jawbone condition, and oral environment.

 Are You Too Old for Dental Implants in Woodbridge, VA